The Pebble and the Penguin: Animation and research

-Production problems
+Post-production

 During a late stage in the production, MGM insisted for numerous changes to be made to the film, such as removing some characters, trimming down some sequences, scenes being cut from the final product, and having the voices be re-recorded.
 As a result, the animation, in particular the special effects, fell behind and to make sure the movie made it to the deadline, additional coloring had to be done at Reflex Animation Ltd, a Hungarian animation studio.
-Don Bluth and Gary Goldman were so dissatisfied with the changes MGM was insisting that they left during production (to help set up Fox Animation Studios) and demanded to be uncredited as the directors.
+Don Bluth and Gary Goldman were dissatisfied with the changes MGM was insisting, so they left during production (to help set up Fox Animation Studios) and asked to be uncredited as the directors.
 The book Animated Films said, "changes at MGM during production...resulted in the project being affected in terms of production value".
-In a 2001 edition of his magazine Toon Talk, Bluth admitted: "Penguin had story problems.
+In a 2001 edition of his magazine Toon Talk, Bluth stated: "Penguin had story problems.
 We knew it.
 The crew knew it".
 Though he attempted to fix these issues when his Irish studio got taken over by the Hong Kong company Media Assets, "the story and film were now compromised", so neither he nor Goldman stayed.
 They had their names removed from the film's credits and accepted an offer by Bill Mechanic – 20th Century Fox's then-president – to set up a new animation studio in the US (which would become Fox Animation Studios).
 Bluth said to his animation crew, "I can't chew with someone else's mouth".
 Despite this executive interference, The Animated Movie Guide noted MGM/UA producer Walter Mirisch's comments on the film: "I think it's one of Don's best films ever...There's no issue of our claiming the credit for this.
 It's his film".